About the solution

 This way, almost look like the boy was wearing a normal outfit and he was also able to feel more comfortable and confident.

-When he started wearing these t-shirts, other patients began asking where they could get one for them.
+When he started wearing these t-shirts, other patients began asking where they could get one for themselves.

 That’s when Ben and Tracy founded Luke’s FastBreaks, a nonprofit organization that supports pediatric cancer patients by providing colorful medical shirts that replace the hospital gowns.